 - Benign Prostatic Hyperplasia

 - Sleep apnea

 - Congestive heart failure

 Having a low testosterone count may be a signal for you to get alarmed.
-But, step on your breaks and take the time to think before you take the plunge.
+But, step on your brakes and take the time to think before you take the plunge.
 TRT is not the “ultimate solution” to keep your youth and masculinity.
 Going to a medical professional would be an excellent first choice.
-Be sure you’re well aware of your condition, how it affects you and if it’s really necessary for you to make a move and take TRT.
+Be sure you’re well aware of your condition, how it affects you and if it’s really necessary for you to make a move and start TRT.